-Don’t expect you can start selling houses and earnings in just the first few months.
+Don’t expect to start selling houses and have earnings immediately in the first few months.
 It involves plenty of risks and uncertainties to become a top real estate agent.

 Real estate is a business of people and it is based on creating a relationship with other professionals.
 Once you create a connection, next you need to make it flourish by regularly talking with them.
 Your connection building and effectively dealing with existing clients can attract more potential clients.

-Be aware that one bad deal can bring those connections to your competitor’s business.
-The real estate industry is heavily focused on World-of-Mouth, so your reputation can make or break your career success.
-If you consistently do a good job, the people will recommend you to their friends and family.
+Be aware that one bad deal can send many possible connections to your competitor’s business.
+The real estate industry is heavily focused on word-of-mouth.
+Your reputation can make or break your career success.
+If you consistently do a good job, people will recommend you to their friends and family.

 The top realtors are the ones who do the best for their clients.
 If you can’t do the best for your clients instead of focusing on your potential commission, people will keep your effort in mind and help drive you more business.

 Never sacrifice your client’s needs just for a commission.
-This can give the perception that you are greedy or scummy and that can travel fast with word-of-mouth.
+This can give the perception that you are greedy or scummy and that can travel fast through word-of-mouth.

 How to Become A Realtor

 There are a few steps you need to take before becoming a real estate agent.
 The first step is to learn how licenses in your state work and what licenses you will need.
 Then you will need to complete a course to receive your license.
-Then you need to find a broker to take you on as their agent.
+After that, you need to find a to take you on as their agent.

 What are Real Estate Brokers?

 Think of brokers as the agency you work for.
 They are the company that hires you as an agent and they will most likely assist in the training process to make sure you are fully up to speed.
-Choosing a broker can be a tough decision, so you should research the benefits and disadvantages of your options.
+Choosing a broker can be a tough decision, so you should research the benefits and disadvantages of working with a particular broker.

-If you are a new agent and do not know how to sell houses, pick the broker with the best training program.
-It’s the experience and education that make them better than others.
+If you are a new agent without any house selling experience, pick the broker with the best training program.
+Experience and education is what sets greak brokers apart from good brokers.

 Being a realtor is like owning a business.
 You are a salesman for real estate and no matter what broker you are working for, the job is the same.
-It’s your job to get clients and build your reputation.
+Your job to get clients and build your reputation.

-This makes it a huge benefit when you invest in having an online presence.
-This can allow you to build a stronger connection with more clients and help mold a positive reputation.
-If you are very active on social platforms, more potential clients will be likely to see you and contact you.
+Investing in an online presence will be a huge benefit to you.
+It will allow you to build a stronger connection with more clients and help mold a positive reputation.
+If you are very active on social platforms, more potential clients will see you and contact you.

-But this goes both ways, if your online presence is not as effective as your competitors then you risk the chances of losing some potential clients.
-Also, if many people are not satisfied with your work for them, they can have a way of sharing those negative feelings.
+Having an online presence can be a double edged sword.
+On one hand, an online presence can help you find clients, but if your online presence isn’t as good as your competitors then you risk the chances of losing some potential clients.
+Also, if people are not satisfied with the work you do for them, they have a way of publicly sharing those negative feelings.

 Another recommendation we have is to create a fully-fledged website in order to show examples of listings you’ve completed, personal certifications and licenses, other professional accomplishments.
 This gives a direct path for people to follow to what you can provide and to contact you for services.